Types of Pricing Strategies in Marketing: A Quick Guide

 10) Project-Based Pricing

-Unlike hourly pricing strategy, project-based pricing strategy makes the client pay for a project or assignment regardless of the time and effort put by a professional.
-Many freelance professionals and business service providers these days adopt project-based pricing strategy to charge a flat fee for the entire project.
-The pricing model allows professional to increase prices according to the complexity, value, and requirements of individual projects.
+Unlike hourly pricing strategy, project-based pricing strategy makes the client pay for a project or assignment regardless of the time and effort put in by a professional.
+Many freelance professionals and business service providers these days adopt project-based pricing strategies to charge a flat fee for the entire project.
+The pricing model allows professionals to increase prices according to the complexity, value, and requirements of individual projects.

 11) Value-Based Pricing